-Principle 4: Objectivity
+Principle 4: Impartiality

-We will address all complaints in an equitable, fair and unbiased manner using evidence submitted by both the complainant and our personnel through the complaint handling process.
+We will address all complaints with integrity and without bias using evidence submitted by both the complainant and our personnel through the complaint handling process.
+We will ensure that the person handling a complaint is different from any employee who is being complained about.